SumiSastri/chat-app/README.md

 - cd into the backend folder `npm init -y`
 - reinstall dev-dependencies
-- if app crashes as it is already listening to on the port requested run a `pkill node` as `control c` only clears the terminal without killing the instance of node.
+- if app crashes as it is already listening to on the port requested run a `pkill node` short for (process kill node) as `control c` only clears the terminal without killing the instance of node.
   More debugging on stackoverflow [https://stackoverflow.com/questions/4075287/node-express-eaddrinuse-address-already-in-use-kill-server]

 ### Back-end dependencies and libraries